jwagner/analog-film-emulator/README.md

 Copyright © 2015 Jonas Wagner.
 All rights reserved.

 **This code is not licensed under an open source license** and does not come with all the data files in order to prevent lazy people from just copying everything and pretending it is their own work.
-You are of course free to study the code and takes bits and pieces, I consider this fair use.
+You are of course free to study the code and take bits and pieces, I consider this fair use.
 Just attribute them to me properly.
 If you have grander plans for it and the lack of a license prevents you from following up on them feel free to [contact me](http://29a.ch/about).